WilliamY97/LearningJournal/Languages/Ruby/OOP.md

 This means you can only call these methods from other code inside the object.

+##attr_reader, attr_writer

+Usually we need to write a method to access an attribute from a class

 We can use **attr_reader** to access a variable and **attr_writer** to change it.